CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 Hitting the (icon) icon will open a menu with a list of shapes you can add to your design.

+Hitting the first 3 shapes will create that shape, hitting the pentagon or star icon will open another menu.

 Image

-Hitting the first 4 shapes will create that shape, hitting the pentagon icon will open another menu.

-Image

-There you can edit the number of points in your shape and round the corners.
+There you can edit the number of points in your shape, change the sharpness of a star, and round the corners.

 #### Text